Deploy Machine Learning Model

 Deploying to Cloud Run

-Then click on create service:
+Then click create service.

 Important Configuration